TosbackCgusBridge-Bot/CGUs-versions/Mashable/Privacy Policy.md

 Please keep in mind that comments sections, forums, and other similar areas of our services are public.
 Any information posted in those areas is viewable and usable by anyone that has access.

-We will contact you to ask for your consent before using information for a purpose other than those that are set out in this Privacy Policy.
+We will contact you to ask for your consent before using information for any other purpose other than those that are set out in this Privacy Policy.